pointw-dev/hypermea/README.md

 ## Getting Started

+> This guide focusses on using the hypermea command line.
+For details on methods you can use in your code, please see [hypermea-core](https://github.com/pointw-dev/hypermea-core)

 All utilities are accessed through the `hypermea` command.
 You can also use `hy` for short.

 ### Get help

-To see what you can do these tools:
+To see what you can do these ools:

 `hypermea --help`